 We only had few technical and creative outstanding technical challenges on GYMNASIA - specifically I’m thinking about the motion camera rig necessary for the first scene.
 Most people watching the experience don't even know the camera is moving.
 It's so subtle.
 Felix & Paul had to build a custom camera rig to create this ultrasmooth animated stereo 360 camera move.
 Watch the first scene you’ll see shadows of cloud formations depicting the passage of time.
 The cloud shadows tumble beautifully along the wall of the gymnasium.
 Technically this was accomplished using a computer controlled motion camera rig tied to rotating 4 foot wide multi-layer light fixture which created the clouds that created the shadows and light that shone through the “exterior” windows onto the interior of the set.
 The funny thing was that the camera itself was just a Canon DSLR with a Nikon lens.
 Just one single camera.
 But the team spent 4 months working on that.
 Culminating in nine days straight, of a locked off set, capturing this one animation sequence.

-At the National Film Board of Canada it’s expected that our producers are actively creating projects.
-We don’t just support, we are always in there being creative, technical and logistical.
+At NFB it’s expected that our producers are actively creating projects.
+We don't just support, we are always in there being creative, technical and logistical.
 We pride ourselves in making projects significantly better, and to challenge ourselves to go beyond what we’ve already done.
 Of course you want to work with great storytellers, such as Clyde Henry and Felix & Paul.
 The creative excellence that the story needs is our main goal, we’re always looking for the one thing that makes the difference.
-One of my favorite pieces that the Studio has ever done is actually from before I started at the National Film Board of Canada a piece called WELCOME TO PINE POINT (link).
-It’s a story about a northern Alberta town that has been wiped off the map.
+One of my favorite pieces that the Studio has ever done is actually from before I started at the NFB, a piece called WELCOME TO PINE POINT (link).
+It's a story about a northern Alberta town that has been wiped off the map.
 And it’s amazing.
 Its a great story that takes you to emotional places you would expect from an interactive website.
 BEAR 71 VR (link) is also great!
 Sometimes the studios work is all about innovation, sometimes all about art, but it’s mostly narrative that guides us.

 I still think there is a massive missed opportunity for every studio in the interactive documentary / narrative storytelling industry.
 Our work is too fragmented.
 ARTE has a web presence.
 SBS as well.
 We have.
 We all have apps randomly scattered in various stores and videos on the main social media platforms.
 There is no cohesive energy to bring everything together.

 VR projects like ours are hard to find.
-Because of this we obsesses about audience even in the pitch phase.
-How to identify audience, how will the project work for this audience.
-In the case of BIIDAABAN: FIRST LIGHT, we wanted knew immediately we wanted to take it to the exact spot, in Toronto depicted in the piece.
-We spoke to the city, brought them on as a partner and after 8 months of planning we got show it in Nathan Phillips square for free to over 2200 people.
+Because of this we obsess about the audience even in the pitch phase.
+How to identify the audience, how will the project work for this audience.
+In the case of BIIDAABAN: FIRST LIGHT, we immediately knew we wanted to take it to the exact spot, in Toronto depicted in the piece.
+We spoke to the city, brought them on as a partner and after 8 months of planning we got to show it in Nathan Phillips square for free to over 2200 people.
 It’s a deliberate fusion of the physical and virtual place of the story, to create an elevated experience.